gravitee-lab/GraviteeCiCdOrchestrator/std-ops/gravitee-io/deployment/cci-pipeline-defs/dev-repos/README.md

 # (Optional) The GPG public Key to use, to sign commits.
 Has no default value, and if not set, then git is configured with [git config --global commit.gpgsign false]
 export GIT_USER_SIGNING_KEY=7B19A8E1574C2883

+# --- #
+# provided-arbitratry-repos.list : must be a UTF-8 text file
+# provided-arbitratry-repos.list : each line must be the HTTP URI of a github repo
+# --- #
 ./shell/deploy-repo-pipeline-def.sh ./shell/consolidation-diff.list

 ```

 ### The provided hard list